 Diagnostic imaging carried out in secondary care should be picked up by the Routes to Diagnosis algorithm as part of an outpatient attendance or inpatient episode.
 However, imaging conducted in primary care will not currently be captured.
-As DID data becomes available the feasibility of building it into the algorithm should be explored.
+DID data are in the early stages of use in analysis and quality testing and their incorporation will be explored once the datasets accuracy has been assured.